 As soon as you arrive in Santa Barbara, check into your hotel and get settled in.
 Then clear your head and get attuned to your home away from home with a walk or bike ride along the waterfront Cabrillo Bike Path.
 You could also consider a peaceful stroll through the Mission Rose Garden or Santa Barbara Botanic Garden.

-If you arrive on a Thursday, take advantage of the weekly evening stand up paddle boarding yoga class offered by Paddle Sports of Santa Barbara (5:30 p.m., $55/person).
+If you’re planning for a weekend getaway, take advantage of the Saturday and Sunday stand up paddle boarding yoga class offered by Paddle Sports of Santa Barbara (9 a.m., $45/person).
 The 1.5-hour class will get your blood flowing with some paddling followed by a guided meditation and yoga flow on the water.
 As an alternative to yoga on the water, several studios in town offer candlelit evening yoga classes, which will leave you feeling all kinds of Zen.
 There are also some quirkier yoga variations sure to leave you smiling—like yoga with cats at Cat Therapy (9:00 a.m.
 Sundays, $25/person) and special YoGoat classes with goats hosted at the Hotel Californian on occasion.